damionrashford/mcp-browser-exploration/README.md

 # MCP Browser Exploration

-An exploration of running Model Context Protocol (MCP) in the browser, investigating different approaches to bridge the gap between browser environments and MCP servers.
+A **thought-provoking exploration** of running Model Context Protocol (MCP) in the browser, challenging assumptions about browser limitations and investigating multiple approaches to bridge the gap between browser environments and MCP servers.

 ## Overview

-This project explores the fundamental challenge of running MCP in browsers: **MCP servers communicate via stdio (stdin/stdout), but browsers cannot spawn child processes or access stdio directly**.
+This project explores a fundamental question: **Can MCP servers run in browsers?**

+The initial assumption was that this is impossible because MCP servers communicate via stdio (stdin/stdout), and browsers cannot spawn child processes or access stdio directly.
+However, this exploration reveals that **the answer is more nuanced and interesting than initially thought**.

+Through investigating different architectural approaches, we discover that:
+- **Remote MCP servers CAN run in browsers** using the official Streamable HTTP transport
+- **Browser-native tools** can provide MCP-like functionality without external dependencies
+- **The browser security model** actually enables rather than prevents certain MCP implementations

 ## Architecture Approaches